COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Discovery

 \subsection{Spectroscopic confirmation}

-CJ0101 and CJ0104 were initially observed spectroscopically using the 2.5m Nordic Optical Telescope and ALFOSC spectrograph on October 14, 2020.
-The total exposure time for CJ0101 was 3000 seconds, and 2400 seconds for CJ0104.
-In both cases we used grism \#4 and a slit width of 1.3", producing a spectral resolution of R$\sim$300 and covering the wavelength range 3200-9600\AA.
+CJ0101 and CJ0104 were observed spectroscopically using the 2.5m Nordic Optical Telescope and ALFOSC spectrograph on 2020 October 14.
+The total exposure time was 3000 s for CJ0101 and 2400 s for CJ0104.
+In both cases, we used grism 4 and a slit width of 1."3, producing a spectral resolution of R$\sim$300 and covering the wavelength range 3200-9600\AA.
 Those data measured initial source redshifts for both systems.
-CJ0145 and CJ1356 were first observed spectroscopically on July 20, 2021 for 1200 seconds each, using the 1".0 slit in echelle mode of the FIRE near-IR spectrograph \citep{simcoe2013} on the Magellan I 6.5m Baade telescope; those data provided source redshifts from multiple emission lines in both instances.
-CJ0516 was observed on the same night and telescope using the IMACS optical spectrograph \citep{Alan2011} for 2000 seconds in total using the f/4 camera and the 150 ln/mm grating and a 1".0 slit ; those data also provided a source redshift from multiple emission and absorption features.
+On 2021 July 20, CJ0145 and CJ1356 were first observed spectroscopically for 1200 s each using the 1".0 slit in echelle mode of the FIRE near-IR spectrograph \citep{simcoe2013} on the Magellan I 6.5m Baade telescope; those data provided source redshifts from multiple emission lines in both instances.
+On the same night and telescope, CJ0516 was observed using the IMACS optical spectrograph \citep{Alan2011} for 2000 s in total using the f/4 camera, the 150 $lines\ mm^{-1}$ grating, and a 1".0 slit; those data also provided a source redshift from multiple emission and absorption features.